aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 the horse archer is not ready; no matter, it is time to attack, even without arrows.
 Group cohesion is of paramount importance to the Mongols.

-So, as a map it is easy to see what is going on, but it tells a very specific and inflexible story.
-With a few light adjustments we could make the horse archer much more seasoned and responsive in the face of unexpected events.
+So, as a map, it is easy to see what is going on, but it tells a very specific and inflexible story.
+With a few light adjustments, we could make the horse archer much more seasoned and responsive in the face of unexpected events.

-For instance we could make the Advance_War_Cry cause an advance on the enemy while the horse archer is in any of it's maneuvers.
+For instance, we could make the Advance_War_Cry cause an advance on the enemy while the horse archer is in any of its maneuvers.
 Suppose a horse archer is in the "Feigned Retreat" stage and a senior officer sees some sort of global opportunity and bangs on a war drum, issuing a global Advance_War_Cry.
 Our horse archer would turn around and advance.

-In this way the control at a higher leadership level of the mongol army could reach into this unit, tweak its behavior, then let it run autonomously again.
+In this way, the control at a higher leadership level of the Mongol army could reach into this unit, tweak its behaviour, then let it run autonomously again.

 Let's improve the design: